Kilimanjaro Summit - Hardest Part, How Long, Tips and More

 There are numerous ways to go to Uhuru Peak.
 It doesn’t matter how challenging, scenic, or busy a route is; it’s all worth the effort.
 The Rongai Route and the Marangu Path are the best ways to reach Mount Kilimanjaro.
 The most difficult routes are Shira, Machame, and Lemosho.

-What is the Best Time of Year to Summit Kilimanjaro?
+What’s the Best Time of Year to Summit Kilimanjaro?

-The best time to summit Kilimanjaro is during the dry season.
+The best time to summit kilimanjaro is during the dry season.

 The best months to attempt Kilimanjaro are January to February, July to August, and September to October.